 - 2.1 Plaintiff the party petitioning the court. - 2.2 Defendant the party named (addressed) by the plaintiff's petition. - 2.3 Petition the paper(s) filed by the plaintiff requesting an opinion or decision from the court. - 2.4 Representative the person or persons who will represent the party as counsel before the Court.
-Representatives must be students. - 2.5 Appeal shall be used to mean judiciary power. - 2.6 Guilt-based cases Any case that asks the Supreme Court to decide the guilt of a party.
+Representatives must be students. - 2.5 Appeal shall be used to mean either original or appellate jurisdiction.